bunkahle/PILasOPENCV/README.md

 # Version history:

+2.1: though OpenCV does not support gif images, PILasOPENCV now can load gif images by courtesy of the library gif2numpy

 2.0: disabled ImageGrab.grabclipboard() in case it throws exceptions which happens e.g. on Ubuntu/Linux

 1.9: disabled ImageGrab.grabclipboard() which throw exceptions on some platforms